PugConDoin/javascriptFundamentals/README.md

 # javascriptFundamentals
-Just a JavaScript file with sample code and learning notes.
+Just a JavaScript file with reference starter code, learning notes and simple exercises.